pherris/IOT-Value-Cycling/README.md

 Method Overview
 -------------------------
 Another section you are welcome to skip - just an overview of what each part of the JavaScript is up to.
 * initialize: This is the entry point into the web application and is called by Google when ready to render.
-This method creates the fun object which contains all methods used to render your ride.
+This method creates the com.pherris object which contains all methods used to render your ride.
-* fun.ridepub.marker: variable that holds the currently displayed marker on the map (used to keep the marker always at the front of the line).
+* com.pherris.marker: variable that holds the currently displayed marker on the map (used to keep the marker always at the front of the line).
-* fun.ridepub.polyLine: object used to render the 'path' of your ride.
+* com.pherris.polyLine: object used to render the 'path' of your ride.
-* fun.ridepub.mapPoint: method that draws the line representing your ride and drops the marker at the front.
+* com.pherris.mapPoint: method that draws the line representing your ride and drops the marker at the front.
-* fun.ridepub.visualizeSpeed: method to show a little more complex visualization of one of the data points received via MQTT.
+* com.pherris.visualizeSpeed: method to show a little more complex visualization of one of the data points received via MQTT.
-* fun.ridepub.visualizeHeartRate: displays current HR on the screen
+* com.pherris.visualizeHeartRate: displays current HR on the screen
-* fun.ridepub.visualizeCadence: displays current cadence on the screen
+* com.pherris.visualizeCadence: displays current cadence on the screen
-* fun.ridepub.visualizeWatts: displays current power on the screen
+* com.pherris.visualizeWatts: displays current power on the screen
-* fun.ridepub.visualizeDistance: displays overall distance on the screen
+* com.pherris.visualizeDistance: displays overall distance on the screen
-* fun.m2m.connect: connects to m2m.io and subscribes to your topic.
+* com.m2m.connect: connects to m2m.io and subscribes to your topic.
 Hands data off to mapPoint and visualize* methods.

 Running the Application
 -------------------------